deoktr/ansible/roles/motd/README.md

 ## TODO

-- remove files in /etc/update-motd.d/ or customize it
+- Remove files in `/etc/update-motd.d/` or customize it